utopigstudio/octobercms-plugin-seo/README.md

 {
     public $implement = ['Utopigs.Seo.Behaviors.SeoModel'];

-    //required: menu item type that your plugin expects in pages.menuitem.getTypeInfo event public $seoPageType = 'acme-post';
+    //required: menu item type that your plugin expects in cms.pageLookup.getTypeInfo event public $seoPageType = 'acme-post';

     //optional: where to put the SEO tab, default is 'primary'